-The Healthy Lakewood Foundation is a 501(c)3 nonprofit community foundation.
-The Healthy Lakewood Foundation was created to ensure remaining assets from the conversion of the Lakewood Hospital will continue to benefit the health and wellness of residents in the City of Lakewood.
+The Healthy Lakewood Foundation is a 501(c)3 nonprofit public charity.
+The Healthy Lakewood Foundation was created to ensure remaining assets from the conversion of the Lakewood Hospital will continue to benefit the health and well-being of residents in the City of Lakewood.

-To advance programs, policies, and practices that inspire a Lakewood community in which health and wellness are reflected in all aspects of life.
+To advance programs, policies, and practices that inspire a Lakewood community in which health and well-being are reflected in all aspects of life.

 In 2022, Healthy Lakewood Foundation initiated a comprehensive grantmaking strategy that applies the social determinants of health framework to address the structural, economic, physical, and social conditions of the community.
 The HLF Board of Directors granted $524,500 to 31 Lakewood-serving organizations through four different grant processes: Community, Neighborhood Opportunity, Systems-Level, and Covid-Response Grants.

 The HLF Board appointed two new community members to the Board and staff were hired for the newly developed Grants Coordinator role.
 HLF participated as a Steering Committee member of the Community Health Needs Assessment (CHNA) process, which produced a comprehensive report and action plan in 2022.